 The Orenburg Agreement is signed regarding the involvement of builders and gas industry workers from East Germany and other member countries of the Council for Mutual Economic Assistance in developing the Orenburgskoye field and constructing the Orenburg – USSR Western Border gas trunkline, subsequently named Soyuz.

-Soyuzgazexport (now Gazprom Export) and Ruhrgas sign another (fourth) contract to deliver additional 8 billion cubic meters of gas per year to West Germany between 1984 and 2008.
+Soyuzgazexport and Ruhrgas sign the fourth contract to deliver an additional 8 billion cubic meters of gas per year to West Germany between 1984 and 2008.

-The Agreement of Cooperation between the USSR and East Germany (one of the Yamburg Agreements signed with member countries of the Council for Mutual Economic Assistance between 1985 and 1987) in developing the Yamburgskoye field enters into force.
+The Yamburg Agreements between the USSR and the member countries of the Council for Mutual Economic Assistance on joint development of the Yamburgskoye field enter into force.
 Up to 1989, Verbundnetz Gas receives Russian gas in exchange for building facilities and delivering equipment and pipes from East Germany, particularly for the construction of the Yamburg – USSR Western Border gas trunkline.

-Gazprom and Wintershall establish the WIEH joint venture with the focus on natural gas trading, transmission, storage and marketing in various European countries.
+Gazprom and Wintershall establish the WIEH joint venture focusing on natural gas trading, transmission, storage and marketing in various European countries.

-Gazprom and Wintershall complete the construction of MIDAL, the 702-kilometer gas pipeline running across Germany.
+Gazprom and Wintershall complete the construction of the 313-kilometer STEGAL gas pipeline and the 702-kilometer MIDAL gas pipeline in Germany.
 The MIDAL-STEGAL system gives Gazprom direct access to Germany’s gas market.

-Gazprom and Wintershall establish the WINGAS joint venture with the purpose of selling gas to German consumers and delivering gas to Belgium, France, the UK, Holland, Austria, the Czech Republic, and Denmark.
+Gazprom and Wintershall establish the WINGAS joint venture with the purpose of selling gas to German consumers and delivering gas to Belgium, France, the UK, the Netherlands, Austria, the Czech Republic, and Denmark.

 Gazprom signs a number of long-term contracts with WINGAS and WIEH on gas supplies to European consumers.